python-websockets/websockets/docs/topics/logging.rst

 websockets.

 If an error occurs, websockets tells you by raising an exception.
-For example, it raises a :exc:`~exception.ConnectionClosed` exception if the other side closes the connection.
+For example, it raises a :exc:`~exceptions.ConnectionClosed` exception if the other side closes the connection.

 When you run a WebSocket server, websockets accepts connections, performs the